-Bandyopadhyay, S., Quattrone, G., Goffriller, M., et al (2016).
-Documentation and Heritage Management and Development Plan: Salalah al-Wusta & Gharbiya, Dhofar Governorate.
+Bandyopadhyay, S., Quattrone, G., Goffriller, M., et al., 2016.
+Salalah al-Wusta & Gharbiya, Dhofar Governorate: Documentation and Heritage Management and Development Plan.

 The following document proposes a detailed and comprehensive strategy for the preservation and development of the heritage quarters of Salalah in the Dhofar Governorate of Oman.
 The aims are, as agreed with the Sultanate’s Ministry of Heritage and Culture, the creation and implementation of a sustainable heritage management strategy, which will ensure the survival of Salalah’s ancient heritage as well as provide an opportunity to showcase said heritage to stakeholders and visitors.
 During on-site fieldwork in the Autumn of 2015, it became evident that Salalah’s vernacular heritage was in a very advanced state of decay and that the vernacular quarters of the city exhibit a very high